 Studies suggest treatment in early stages of the disease is the most effective way to slow disease progression.
 In most cases, you can manage mild to moderate arthritis symptoms for many years with a simple treatment plan.
 It’s also important to thoroughly discuss all your options with your health care practitioner, especially in the later stages of the disease.

-For more information about image-guided pain therapy procedures, please speak to your health care practitioner.
+For more information about pain management procedures, please speak to your health care practitioner.